 Many beekeepers use metal roofs because they are more durable and often look stylish, but metal conducts heat and this could make all the difference in a heatwave.
 You can help alleviate the heat inside the hive by covering your metal roof with something white (like a large storage bin lid or a piece of white corrugated sheet, or better yet, trade out your metal roofs for wood ones.

 Another way to help your colony stay cool is to provide insulation.
 Many beekeepers use insulation in winter to keep colonies warm in cold weather, but it’s also useful for keeping colonies cool in hot weather.
 Insulation under the roof especially will help to keep temperatures steady inside the hive, even when they have spiked outside.
-For that reason, I recommend adding an insulation box for vertical hives, click here to see an example of one and use code ‘GNDHoney’ to receive 15% off.
-If you are using a horizontal style hive, your insulation options may be more complicated, but click here to see an example of what you can do.
+I recommend adding an insulation box.